Wednesday • January 22, 2020

 - Gain connections and build on your relationships with your legislators

-The day includes briefing sessions, pep rally luncheon at the Overture Center and small group lobbying at the capitol followed by a networking reception.
+The day includes briefing sessions, pep rally luncheon at the Park Hotel and small group lobbying at the capitol followed by a networking reception.

 - 10:00 am — Registration and Continental Breakfast